xamarin/xamarin-macios/README.md

-# .NET for iOS & .NET for macOS #
+# .NET for iOS, Mac Catalyst, macOS, tvOS #

 ## Welcome!

-This module is the main repository for both **.NET for iOS** and **.NET for macOS**.
+This module is the main repository for:
+- **.NET for iOS**
+- **.NET for Mac Catalyst**
+- **.NET for macOS**
+- **.NET for tvOS**

-These SDKs allow us to create native iOS, tvOS, watchOS and macOS applications using the same UI controls we would in Objective-C and Xcode, except with the flexibility and elegance of a modern language (C#), the power of the .NET Base Class Library (BCL), and two first-class IDEs&mdash;Visual Studio for Mac and Visual Studio&mdash;at our fingertips.
+These SDKs allow us to create native iOS, Mac Catalyst, macOS and tvOS applications using the same UI controls we would in Objective-C and Xcode, except with the flexibility and elegance of a modern language (C#), the power of the .NET Base Class Library (BCL), and two first-class IDEs&mdash;Visual Studio for Mac and Visual Studio&mdash;at our fingertips.

-This repository is where we do development for the .NET for iOS and .NET for macOS SDKs. .NET for iOS and .NET for macOS are an essential part of [.NET MAUI][maui-intro], and is also still fully supported to be used independently for native iOS and macOS development using .NET.
+This repository is where we do development for the .NET for iOS, Mac Catalyst, macOS, and tvOS SDKs. .NET for iOS, Mac Catalyst, macOS, and tvOS are part of [.NET MAUI][maui-intro], and may also be used independently for native iOS and macOS development with .NET.

 There are a few ways that you can contribute, for example: